-The Company has experienced high volatility in the price of its common stock and a reduction in its market capitalization through March 31, 2022.
+The Company experienced high volatility in the price of its common stock and a reduction in its market capitalization through March 31, 2022.
 This was considered an interim triggering event for the three months ended March 31, 2022.

 The Company engaged a third-party valuation specialist to assist management in performing an interim goodwill impairment test in March 2022.
 For goodwill, impairment testing is based upon the best information available using a combination of the discounted cash flow method (a form of the income approach) and the guideline public company method.

-The Company assessed its goodwill as of March 31, 2022, and determined that the Company's goodwill was impaired.
-As a result, the Company recorded a goodwill impairment charge of \$29.0 million in the three months ended March 31, 2022, primarily due to the decrease in its market capitalization.
+As a result of the impairment testing, the Company recorded a goodwill impairment charge of \$29.0 million in the three months ended March 31, 2022, primarily due to the decrease in its market capitalization.
+As of March 31, 2022, the carrying value equaled the fair value of the reporting unit.
+During the three months ended the company did not have an interim triggering event and as such did not record any additional impairment of goodwill for the three months ended June 30, 2022.